itacentury/CenturyPackageBO1/README.md

     When you are hosting an azza lobby (private match) everyone automatically gets the menu but if it's not, the host has

     to give the players menu acccess.

+Change team

+    Changes the team of the selected player without him dying.